Shreeja-AirMetro/Github-Notes/TODOS/November 2025.md

 - New network architecture like NTN and particular to this use-case

 **Big mistake is to assume:  redundancy equals reliability**

+Latency is going to be your biggest problem for real time flight adjustments.

 ### Big Tasks